gacarrillor/qfield-plugin-reloader/README.md

 # QField Plugin Reloader

-QField plugin that allows you to reload your favorite plugin with a click!
+QField plugin that allows you to reload your chosen (app) plugin in one click.

 Particularly handy when developing a QField plugin and needing to quickly reload (i.e., unload and load again) it to reflect latests changes in plugin files.